Skip to content

 Simply put, a teaching philosophy is a written statement that includes:

-A teaching philosophy statement should demonstrate that you are purposeful, reflective and goal-oriented each time you stand at the front of your class.
-Not only does committing this statement to writing help to solidify your own beliefs — it can help you collaborate with other teachers, apply for jobs and even write grant proposals.
+A teaching philosophy statement should demonstrate that you are purposeful, reflective, and goal-oriented each time you stand at the front of your class.
+Not only does committing this statement to writing help to solidify your own beliefs, but it can also help you collaborate with other teachers, apply for jobs, and even write grant proposals.
 Ideally, evidence of your philosophy will be apparent in your resume and portfolio content.

 You will likely never be asked to recite it.
 That said, when sitting for interviews, teaching applicants should demonstrate a clear teaching philosophy through their answers.